By Mark Ellis —

 New prisoners had to memorize a set of commandments, which began with the first commandment: ‘Adore the authorities of Kim Il Sung and Kim Jong Il with all your heart.’
 Both leaders are deified in North Korean society, and citizens are required to wear the image of ‘The Great Leader’ on their clothing at all times.
 Even visitors to the capital are required to visit a giant statue of the deceased dictator and pay homage to him by bowing down.

-In her newcomer’s cell Lee met a thirty-nine-year old woman who stole two pounds of sugar.
+In her newcomer’s cell Lee met a 39-year old woman who stole two pounds of sugar.
 She was sentenced to three years in prison and all her property was confiscated by the state.
 When she appealed to a higher court, her action upset the public prosecutor, who extended her sentence to 20 years.

 Initially Lee’s food rations were 80 grams per meal, less than one mouthful; the regular ration was 100 grams per meal of corn and a salty cabbage soup.